Central bank digital currencies by country: Eastern Caribbean

 The Eastern Caribbean Central Bank (ECCB) launched the CBDC known as "DCash" in March 2021 to Antigua and Barbuda, Grenada, St. Kitts and Nevis, and St. Lucia, becoming the first CBDC to be introduced in a currency union.
 It subsequently rolled out the CBDC to the rest of the Organization of Eastern Caribbean States, including St. Vincent and the Grenadines, Dominica, Montserrat and Anguilla.

-On 12 January 2024, DCash was closed for problems that prevented user from accessing their digital wallets.
-DCash 2.0 was anticipated to be launched in 2026.
+On 12 January 2024, DCash was paused due to technical issues that prevented users from accessing their digital wallets.
+A redesigned platform, DCash 2.0, was scheduled for introduction in 2026.